MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 > Please <a href="https://wordpress.org/support/plugin/gravity-forms-google-analytics-event-tracking/reviews/#new-post">Rate the Plugin</a> or <a href="https://mediaron.com/give/">Give Back</a> to show support.

-<h2>Join the Gravity Forms Google Analytics Beta</h2>
+<h2>Get the official Gravity Forms Google Analytics Add-on</h2>

-The official Gravity Forms add-on is coming and will be the successor to this plugin.
+The official Gravity Forms add-on is here and is the successor to this plugin.

-Find out more details about the <a href="https://www.gravityforms.com/blog/google-analytics-add-on-install-the-beta/">Gravity Forms Google Analytics Beta</a>.
+Find out more details about the <a href="https://www.gravityforms.com/add-ons/google-analytics/">Gravity Forms Google Analytics Add-on</a>.

 == Installation ==